-For drivers who successfully complete the test drive, the company advertises average savings of up to 52 percent off of standard car insurance rates.
+For drivers who successfully complete the test drive, the company advertises average savings of up to 52% off of standard auto insurance rates.

 Prospective customers must download the app, and take a test drive with Root for two to three weeks.
 Once their test drive is completed, drivers will get a quote based upon how they drive.